networknt/light-doc/content/en/service/router/_index.md

 * High throughput, low latency, and small memory footprint.
 * TLS passthrough or termination
-* Service discovers with Consul, Zookeeper, etc.
+* Discover service with Consul, Zookeeper, etc.
 * Support environment tags for multiple testing environments deployed to the same cloud.
 * Integrate light-oauth2 to retrieve the access token and renew the token before expiration.
 * Built-in load balancer and cluster support